fzanutto/competitive_programming/README.md

-# My solutions to Online Judge problems and some algorithms for competitive programming
+## My solutions to some Online Judges problems (and some algorithms I use for competitive programming)